folio-org/docs/content/en/docs/Access/Additional topics/loans/loans.md

 FOLIO treats loan activity differently depending on whether it is a short-term or a long-term loan.
 The distinction depends on the time interval of the loan.

-If an item is loaned for **minutes** or **hours**, the loan is a **short-term loan**.
+* If an item is loaned for **minutes** or **hours**, the loan is a **short-term loan**.
-If an item is loaned for **days**, **weeks**, or **months**, the loan is a **long-term loan**.
+* If an item is loaned for **days**, **weeks**, or **months**, the loan is a **long-term loan**.

 Differences between the two types of loans include:

-The time a loan is due.
+* The time a loan is due.
 A short-term loan sets its due date based on the loan date/time and the loan policy; a long-term loan sets its due date based on the loan policy and the loan date, but the due time is always 11:59 PM.
-For example: suppose a patron borrows an item from a service point open 9 AM to 10 PM seven days a week..
+    * For example: suppose a patron borrows an item from a service point open 9 AM to 10 PM seven days a week.
 If they borrow the item at 11 AM on April 1st, and the loan policy says they can borrow it for 48 hours, it will be due at 11 AM on April 3rd.
 But, if the loan policy said they could borrow the item for 2 days, it would be instead be due at 11:59 PM on April 3rd, even though the service point is closed

-How notices are delivered.
+* How notices are delivered.
 Notices for short-term loans are always delivered in real time.
 Most notices for long-term loans are also delivered in real-time, **except for** notices triggered by **Loan due date/time**.
 Those notices must use the **multiple items** tokens and are processed overnight (beginning at 11:59 PM).

 ## When a loan is renewed, or a loan due date is changed, what circulation rule applies and what policies are used?

 When a patron or FOLIO user requests to renew a loan, or a FOLIO user changes a loan’s due date, FOLIO reviews the circulation rule file and may do several things, depending on what it finds.

-FOLIO will find the loan policy that applies and use that policy to determine if or how the loan can be changed.
+* FOLIO will find the loan policy that applies and use that policy to determine if or how the loan can be changed.
 If the circulation rule file hasn’t changed, and the patron and item information hasn’t changed, FOLIO will retrieve and apply the same loan policy used the last time the loan was created or updated.
-No request policy updates occur, because request policies aren’t stored on the loan.
+* No request policy updates occur, because request policies aren’t stored on the loan.
 Since request policies only apply before the loan is created, there is no reason to keep a reference on the loan record.
-FOLIO will **not** update the associated overdue policy and lost item policy, because it could cause the patron to be liable for more money than they had expected when they first borrowed the item.
+* FOLIO will **not** update the associated overdue policy and lost item policy, because it could cause the patron to be liable for more money than they had expected when they first borrowed the item.
-FOLIO **will** update scheduled notices.
+* FOLIO **will** update scheduled notices.
 The notice policy UUID is not stored on the loan.
 Instead, FOLIO reads the applicable notice policy from the circulation rule and updates scheduled planned notices as part of the renewal transaction.

 ### Example: An undergraduate becomes a graduate student